Are you in Canada? Click here to proceed to the HK Canada website.

 Appendix B. Patient-Centered Athletic Training Facility Guidelines and Checklist

-Appendix D. Sample Policies and Procedures
+Appendix C. Sample Policies and Procedures

-Appendix E. Religious and Spiritual Orientations
+Appendix D. Religious and Spiritual Orientations

 René Revis Shingles, PhD, ATC, is an award-winning educator, author, and servant leader.
-She is a professor in the athletic training program at Central Michigan University and previously served as the program director, internship coordinator, and representative chair of the School of Rehabilitation and Medical Sciences.
+She is a professor emeritus in the athletic training program at Central Michigan University and previously served as the program director, internship coordinator, and representative chair of the School of Rehabilitation and Medical Sciences.
 Shingles currently serves as president of the Board of Certification (BOC) board of directors and is the first African American to hold the position.
 She previously served as vice president for the BOC board of directors.
 She has written numerous research articles and is the coauthor, with Lorin Cartwright, of Cultural Competence in Sports Medicine.

 Shingles holds a bachelor’s degree in education from the University of North Carolina at Chapel Hill, a master’s degree in athletic training from Illinois State University, and a doctorate in kinesiology from Michigan State University.
 She has provided athletic training services for high school, collegiate, recreational, special Olympics, and elite-level athletes, including as a member of the 1996 U.S. Olympic team medical staff.
 She has received many national, regional, state, and local awards for outstanding teaching, leadership, professional service, and community service.
 In 2018, she became the first African American woman inducted into the hall of fame of the National Athletic Trainers’ Association (NATA).
 She served on the NATA’s inaugural Ethnic Diversity Advisory Committee as well as the LGBTQ+ Advisory Committee.
 In addition to her full professional life, she loves making time to mentor students.